 The word krausen (pronounced kroy-ZEN) describes the foamy head that develops on top of fermenting beer.
 It is used by brewers to gauge when the fermentation process is going strong and when it is complete.

-If you're new to homebrewing, it's important to understand what krausen is and some of the issues that can come up.
+If you're new to homebrewing, it's important to understand some of the issues that can arise with krausen.
 Fermentation is the most critical stage in brewing, and the health of your krausen is key.

-Pronounced kroy-ZEN, krausen is both a verb and a noun used during the fermentation stage of brewing beer.
+Krausen is both a verb and a noun used to describe the fermentation stage of brewing beer:

 Be Patient With Your Krausen

-First of all, it is important to be patient during fermentation.
 This is when the yeast is most active, and each strain of yeast and beer recipe will have different fermentation times.
-It can take anywhere from 1-2 weeks before fermentation is complete and if you have done everything right in the process, it should only be a matter of time.
+It can take anywhere from one to two weeks before fermentation is complete; if you have done everything right in the process, it should only be a matter of time.